xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 ![3](/assets/img/posts/Access-Token-Part0x01/3.png)

-Then we will need to duplicate that token handle and that could be done through [DuplicateTokenEx function - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-duplicatetokenex)
+Then we will need to duplicate that token handle and that could be done through [DuplicateTokenEx](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-duplicatetokenex)

 ```cpp
 BOOL DuplicateTokenEx(